Red Flags: How to Handle Inappropriate Interview Questions

 • Will your family support you financially while you are in school?

-• Will your spouse or significant other support you while you are becoming a doctor?
+• Will your spouse or significant other support you as you become a doctor?

-• Do you plan to take time off school or residency to have children?
+• Do you plan to take time off from school or residency to have children?

 • Do you have a spouse or partner who traveled with you for this interview?